Meno Martha International Menopause Directory

 In Endometriosis Treatment and Support: How Can Endometriosis Be Diagnosed? the (United States) Endometriosis Foundation elaborate on:

 “There are a number of diagnostic tools that physicians use that may raise suspicion of endometriosis, but the only definitive method of diagnosis is through minimally invasive laparoscopic surgery and biopsy of affected tissue.
-If you suspect you have endometriosis, ask your physician about these different diagnostic tools (see below).
+If you suspect you have endometriosis, ask your physician about these different diagnostic tools.
 Don’t be afraid to get a second opinion if you feel that you need more information about endometriosis diagnosis”.7

 Symptoms